-This should include considering the customer's location in relation to the higher risk jurisdiction lists and sanctions list.
+This should include considering the location of the customer or business activity in relation to the higher risk jurisdiction lists and sanctions list.

 Ongoing monitoring of a customer's activities will allow a relevant person to continue to build a profile of the customer, and will entail the ongoing collection of CDD information.

-This review must take account of the CDD and EDD obtained on the customer, whether there have been any changes to the customer's activity / circumstances.
+This review must take account of the CDD and EDD obtained on the customer, whether there have been any changes to the customer's activity / circumstances (e.g. has a customer who was not met at outset now been met?).
 Where the basis of a relationship has changed the relevant person should consider whether the risk rating of the customer needs amending and carry out further CDD procedures to ensure that the revised risk rating and basis of the relationship is fully understood.
 Ongoing monitoring procedures must take account of these changes.
 If the risk changes significantly it should be remembered that EDD may be required.